 The last thing you want is for a banker to give you a reality check on your budget when you’ve found the perfect home.
 Nothing is more frustrating for buyers, and this can easily be avoided with approval in writing.

 Work with a Realtor that you can trust

 There are always two agents to a transaction: The agent representing the Seller (the Listing Agent) and the agent representing the Buyer.

 If you find a good, competent agent that you can trust, you will have someone working hard on your behalf.
 An agent will arrange property viewings, discuss details with listing agents (and filter out the ‘sales pitch’ for you), advise you on how to get the most competitive price for a property and what fair market value is (this is important because Sellers and their hired agents can have a warped perception of “fair market value.”)

 Another benefit of being represented by a realtor, is that you don’t personally have to communicate with listing agents (representing the Seller).
 The Listing Agent owes their client, the Seller, their best interests and will do whatever they can to convince you to purchase the property, regardless of what’s best for you.

 It’s also important that your agent “knows” the particular market you’re interested in.
 We know and specialize in condos and lofts in midtown and downtown Toronto.
 We started out working exclusively in condos until we sold our first loft at 19 River St. (Vinegar Lofts).
-Since then, we have shifted my focus to lofts, as they always seem to fascinate us – in terms of both their history and architecture.
+Since then, we have shifted our focus to lofts, as they always seem to fascinate us – in terms of both their history and architecture.

 How to Handle an Offer Situation